 February 15, 1987

-When Jesus brought Lazarus back to life, some people responded by placing their faith in Jesus, but others reacted in fear and hostility.
-The Pharisees and Sadducees, seeing the miracle as a threat to their power, plotted to kill Jesus.
+When Jesus brought Lazarus back to life, some people responded by placing their faith in Jesus while others reacted in fear and hostility.
+The Pharisees and Sadducees, seeing the miracle as a threat to their power, even plotted to kill Him.
 Alistair Begg describes the aftermath of this decisive miracle and explains that the Gospel still confronts men and women with the challenge to put their faith in Jesus.

 45Many of the Jews therefore, who had come with Mary and had seen what he did, believed in him, 46but some of them went to the Pharisees and told them what Jesus had done.
 47So the chief priests and the Pharisees gathered the council and said, “What are we to do?
 For this man performs many signs.
 48If we let him go on like this, everyone will believe in him, and the Romans will come and take away both our place and our nation.”
 49But one of them, Caiaphas, who was high priest that year, said to them, “You know nothing at all.
 50Nor do you understand that it is better for you that one man should die for the people, not that the whole nation should perish.”
 51He did not say this of his own accord, but being high priest that year he prophesied that Jesus would die for the nation, 52and not for the nation only, but also to gather into one the children of God who are scattered abroad.
 53So from that day on they made plans to put him to death.